7 Proven Ways to Defeat Silo Mentality at the Workplace

 EngageBay-Zapier Integration

 How EngageBay helps: In addition to the many features of EngageBay, you can use Zapier integrations to use your favorite digital tools.
-There are 1,500 apps currently available for your business to use, including Google Docs, Asana, Gmail, HubSpot, and Mailchimp.
+There are 1,500 apps currently available for your business, including Google Docs, Asana, Gmail, HubSpot, and Mailchimp.

-5. Leadership team and senior managers are not on the same page
+5. The leadership team and senior managers are not on the same page

 How EngageBay helps: EngageBay helps you break down the hierarchy silos.
 Generally, top-level management and team members often find themselves at odds — the agenda isn’t clear, there is no clear flow of information, lack of feedback, etc.

 As we’ve already mentioned, the silos mentality starts at the upper levels of the company — which is why management’s top priority should be effective communication.
-To achieve it, leaders’ communication style should be short, straightforward, constructive, and frequent.
+Leaders’ communication style should be short, straightforward, constructive, and frequent to achieve this.

 With EngageBay’s common dashboard, you can structure content and reports concisely and reduce the incidence of fragmented data storage.